Don’t Winterize That Bike!!!

 The same goes for tires.
 You might get away with worn tires in the warm weather (although not recommended), you will not fare well in colder weather.
 Tires lose a little of their grip when cold and that coupled with limited tread could be deadly.
 Of course, don’t forget to check the air pressure in each tire before you go.
 A lot of people think swaying back and forth will heat your tires up quickly but that is just not the case.
 The best way to heat up those tires is by progressively harder starts and stops.
 Remember, ride on cold tires as you would in the rain.
 Keep the bike as straight up as possible while you are aggressively starting and stopping.
 Since it is so cold out, each time you stop for a few minutes the tires will cool down.
 Overall, just slow it down while cold-weather riding.

 Let’s Start At The Top

-Now for what you can do.
+Now for what you can do for yourself.
 Let’s start at the top.
 A good tight-fitting helmet with a fog-free face shield is a great start.
 You are not going to enjoy your ride if your face is frozen.
 Along with a good helmet, one of the best things I ever bought is a balaclava.
 It was probably one of the cheapest things I have ever bought when it comes to motorcycling…lol.
 I would have never realized the difference this thing makes if it weren’t for a fellow rider that suggested it.
 Wearing it the first time, I was sold.
 It is a must piece of gear for your cold-weather arsenal.